Outbound Configuration

 3. Allowlist the Visa Outbound public IP: 198.241.162.104 and IP: 198.241.168.15 at your end so that Visa notification requests are not blocked.
 For Bangalore allowlist 103.144.116.26.
 For Mumbai allowlist 198.217.248.24.
 All VTS clients supporting India cards will need to do the allowlist.

 Note: In an Outbound call, Visa acts as a client.
-You cannot submit a callback configuration for an event that you have already submitted and is in the pending approval state.
+You cannot submit an outbound callback configuration for an event that you have already submitted and is in the pending approval state.